ron-huberfeld/library-implementation/README.md

 # library
 This application was generated using JHipster 5.7.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.7.0](https://www.jhipster.tech/documentation-archive/v5.7.0).

+## Using Docker to simplify development (optional)

+You can use Docker to improve your JHipster development experience.
+A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

+For example, to start a mysql database in a docker container, run:

+    docker-compose -f src/main/docker/mysql.yml up -d

+To stop it and remove the container, run:

+    docker-compose -f src/main/docker/mysql.yml down

+For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

 ## Development

 To start your application in the dev profile, simply run: